-If you struggle with patchy, rough, or scaly skin due to actinic keratosis, help is within reach at Kessel Dermatology in Hamilton Square, Mercer and Trenton County area, New Jersey.
+If you struggle with patchy, rough, or scaly skin due to actinic keratosis, help is within reach at Kessel Dermatology, servicing the Hamilton Square, Trenton, and Mercer County areas in New Jersey.
 The board-certified and licensed dermatology specialists provide treatments that eliminate bothersome symptoms to restore your skin’s health and overall appearance.
 Call the office to learn more or request an appointment online today.

 Actinic keratosis is a skin condition that can cause scaly, dry, or rough skin patches after years of sun exposure.
 This skin condition often develops slowly and appears in people over 40.
 When left untreated, about 5-10% of cases of actinic keratosis develop into skin cancer.
 See the Kessel Dermatology specialists at the first sign of actinic keratosis or other skin conditions.